 When you select one or multiple output formats, DxO PureRAW calculates the required storage space and displays it immediately below the format options.
 This information is particularly important if you are dealing with several image batches.

-Selecting the destination folder
+Chossing a destination folder

+This is where you choose where to send the processed images.
 In the Destination section, you have two options:

 - Original image(s) folder: processed images are sent to the original images folder.
 You can also toggle a subfolder on and off, and type its name (default name is DxO).